 4. Dividend and defensive stocks

-Dividend stocks and “defensive” stocks (e.g., utilities, low P/E stocks with positive cash flows) are common among investors who want the upside of equities but want some semblance of safety as well.
+Dividend stocks and so-called defensive stocks (e.g., utilities, consumer staples, low P/E stocks with positive cash flows) are common among investors who want the upside of equities but want some semblance of safety as well.

 Defensive stocks are often commonly thought of as stocks with a relatively low US market correlation and low drawdowns relative to the market. (“The market” is typically taken as the S&P 500.)